-It may be the end of summer, but there’s still time to get in some last minute fun in the sun!
-And what better way to celebrate Labor Day than with a fun filled weekend at one of the best camping spots near the Twin Cites NW Metro.
+After what seemed like the longest winter ever it’s finally almost summer and what better way to spend time outside than with a fun filled weekend at one of the best camping spots near the Twin Cites NW Metro.
 I’ve been to several over the years, and my favorites are listed here.
 Where’s your go-to spot?

 Baker Park Reserve – Maple Plain

 Baker Park Reserve is a 2700 acre park located in Maple Plain, on the shores of Lake Independence.
 You can enjoy the lake and beach, new playground, hiking trails and much more!
 The campground has over 200 sites, many with electric hookups.
 There are also a couple camper cabins.
 There are modern bath houses and even a dish washing station outside the bath house.
 Click here for campground reservations.

 Lake Maria State Park